truenas/documentation/content/SCALE/SCALECLIReference/Filesystem/CLIAcltemplate.md

 {{< include file="/_includes/CLIGuideWIP.md" type="page" >}}

+The `acltemplate` namespace provides the ability to find existing ACL templates (presets in the UI), create new or update exiting templates, or delete a template.
+This namesapce does not assign ACL permissions to a dataset.
+The <code>[storage]({{< relref "SCALECLIReference/Storage/_index.md" >}}) namespace provides access to commands to assign dataset permissions.

+## Acltemplate Commands

+The **acltemplate** namespace has six commands and is based on functions found in the SCALE API and web UI.
+It provides access to filesystem methods to list, create, edit, or delete ACL templates using the **acltemplate** commands.

+You can enter commands from the main CLI prompt or from the **filesystem acltemplate** namespace prompt.

 ### By_Path Command
 The `by_path` command retrieves a list of available ACL templates for a given path.